alphagov/paas-tech-docs/source/documentation/responsibility_model/responsibility_model.md

 - keeping your app secure
 - your custom buildpack's security, including your app's build environment and language runtime
 - making sure your app works with new operating system versions
-- redeploying your app so your app uses the latest operating system libraries

 The GOV.UK PaaS team is responsible for providing updates and security patches for the: